jaimegc/raddarapp/README.md

 ## Others

 * <b><u>VERY IMPORTANT</u>: To launch this project, use the "debugFake" Build Variant</b>
 * This project is a <b>Beta</b>, some features are not implemented.
-For example, edit a publication, follow users, delete comments, report a publication and so on
+For example, to edit a post, follow users, delete comments, report a post and so on
-* This project is <b>deprecated</b>, we started in 2016 and we have not tested devices with Android >= 8.0
+* This project is <b>deprecated</b>, we started in 2016 and we have not tested on devices with Android >= 8.0
-* All the keys and the google-services.json are fake except google map api key for debugs build variants
+* All the keys and the google-services.json are fake except google maps api key for debugs build variants
-* Tests are incompleted.
+* Tests are incomplete.
 There are some deprecated instrumentation tests with MockWebServer
-* The idea of the empty interfaces, packages organization, all the Activities with a Fragment and so on, was to homogenize the development for the backend developers.
+* The idea of the empty interfaces, organization of packages, all the Activities with a Fragment and so on, was to homogenize the development for the backend developers.
 So, they could add new features easily
 * We ❤️ Kotlin but in this old project we used Java 😭
-* We ❤️ testing but for this product made in our free time after work...
+* We ❤️ testing but this product was made in our free time after work...
 Sorry! 🙏 Moreover, you can see the making of and the previous versions <a href="https://github.com/jaimegc/raddarapp/blob/master/BehindTheScenes.md">here</a>.
-So create new tests each week it did not make sense 😅
+So creating new tests each week did not make sense 😅
 * We ❤️ Clean Code & Clean Architecture but it is not always possible.
 Be pragmatic! ✌️

 ## Screens